microsoft/ScottishSummit24-Pipelines/lab5/README.md

-# 🚀 Lab 5: Extend pipelines using GitHub Actions
+# 🚀 Lab 5: Low Code & Code First - Better together

 > [!NOTE]
 >
 > This lab is optional and less extensive as the earlier labs.
+This lab is all about extending pipelines using GitHub Actions.
 Only do this one when you are finished with lab 1 - lab 4.
 Request the App Registration details from the trainers

 ## 📝 Lab 5 - Tasks